CSIRO-enviro-informatics/ckan/contrib/docker/README.md

 You are now ready to start debugging.

+Note that you may get some errors as the pycharm can't find some system libraries in "local_code" hit the play button to continue past these errors.

 You can set breakpoints in plugins or CKAN source code you can also modify code.
 If you are modifying code you may need to restart ckan to see the effect.
 Try `docker-compose stop ckan && docker-compose start ckan`.
 You may need to also restart you debug session but you should be able to keep your pycharm instance and files being edited open during this process.

 Important!
 Remember that the volumes are mounted to your machine you don't have a copy.
 If you delete the containers and volumes you will lose changes.
 Make sure you git commit and git push changes to repository somewhere regularly as part of development.

 # Backup and Restore